serqlane/serqlane/docs/writing-serqlane.md

     - `array`: An array of values.
 Can be any sequence of values.

 ### Structs
 You can create custom types by using the `struct` keyword.
 A struct is a collection of named values.
-To create a struct, use the `struct` keyword followed by the name of the struct, a set of curly braces, and a list of fields.
+To create a struct, use the `struct` keyword followed by the name of the struct, and a list of fields.
 Each field is required to have a name and a type.
-Fields are separated by commas.
 For example:

 ``` rust linenums="1"
 struct Person {